 A private money loan is similar to a conventional home mortgage most people are familiar with.
-A loan is provided to a borrower with real estate serving as the collateral for the loan.
+A loan is provided to a borrower with residential real estate serving as the collateral for the loan.
 The main difference is that with private money loans the source of funds is from private investors (private money lenders) as opposed to banks and credit unions.

 The private money lenders are much less concerned with credit scores and income history but rather focus of the value of the property as well as the amount of equity the borrower has in this property.
 The focus on value and equity provides a great deal of flexibility that allows for private money lenders to approve and fund loans very quickly.
-The fast approvals and funding is the main reason real estate investors utilize the services of private money lenders for their real estate financing.
+The fast approvals and funding is the main reason real estate investors utilize the services of private money lenders for their residential real estate financing.

 Private money lenders typically require a down payment of at least 25%.
 This down payment requirement is often higher than what is required from banks and credit unions but the trade off is that private money lenders have far fewer requirements for loan approval.
 They are also able to overlook poor credit or other issues on a borrower’s record such as foreclosures, bankruptcies and short sales.